Now, this is what you call a change of scenery.

 2. The Hobbit House

 This magical hideaway is tucked into the Rolling Hills Estates in Palos Verdes and it comes with all the Bilbo Baggins-approved creature comforts you could ask for.
 It’s a secluded semi-subterranean home, on a private residence along the Bridle Horse trail, where you’ll be woken up by roosters and get to inhale the salty air of the ocean just seven minutes away and could be dining at high-end restaurants like Terranea after a 15-minute drive.

 3. Caravan Outpost Ojai

 Head to this Ojai oasis surrounded by gorgeous palm trees and enough greenery to make you feel like you’ve landed on a tropical island.
 You’ll stay in a classic airstream trailer and enjoy evenings around the campfire with fairy lights and stars twinkling above you.
 You can spend your days horseriding, chasing waterfalls, or visiting the incredible wineries, breweries, and eateries nearby.

 4. El Capitan Canyon

-This idyllic spot brings you the very best of the Santa Barbara coast.
-From the rolling meadows, adorable farm animals, rocky streams, to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
+This idyllic weekend destination brings you the very best of the Santa Barbara coast.
+From the rolling meadows, adorable farm animals and rocky streams to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
 You can choose to stay in a number of glamping options like a cozy cedar cabin, a beautiful safari tent, or a circular yurt complete with wooden floors and views of the sky.

 5. Pioneertown Motel